mcp-sse

 client.py

-is an MCP Client that connects to and uses tools from the SSE-based MCP server.
-By default, it connects to the SSE endpoint provided in the command line argument:
+is an MCP client that connects to and uses tools from the SSE-based MCP server.
+Adapted from the MCP docs' example STDIO client implementation.

 uv run client.py http://0.0.0.0:8080/sse